grosjo/fts-xapian/README.md

 (...)
 service indexer-worker {
-	vsz_limit = 1G // or above (or 0 if you have rather large memory usable n your server, which is preferred for performance) }
+	vsz_limit = 1G // or above (or 0 if you have rather large memory usable on your server, which is preferred for performance) }
 (...)